Maximizing the Shelf Life of Homemade Chicken Stock

 Homemade chicken stock is typically made by simmering chicken bones, vegetables, herbs, and water over a long period to extract flavor and nutrients.
 The shelf life of homemade chicken stock can vary depending on various factors, including the ingredients used, the cooking process, and how it is stored.
 Here are some key points to keep in mind:

-Ingredients: The quality and freshness of the ingredients used to make the chicken stock can impact its shelf life.
-Using fresh, high-quality ingredients will result in a longer-lasting product.
+1. **Ingredients**: The quality and freshness of the ingredients used to make the chicken stock can impact its shelf life.
+Using fresh, high-quality ingredients will can increase the likelihood of a longer-lasting product.

 Proper storage is essential for maintaining the quality and safety of homemade chicken stock.
 Follow these tips to ensure your chicken stock stays fresh for as long as possible: